rock roll hall of fame guitars photo

 Activists are trying to bring attention to the environmental problems here.
 One of their chief concerns is the high rate of infant mortality, especially among African-American babies.
 A four-part video series entitled “Braddock, Pa” chronicles some of the health issues.

-Due to these environmental concerns, the group North Braddock Residents for Our Future has formed.
+Due to these environmental concerns, the group North Braddock Residents for Our Future was formed.
 One of its projects was to stop a proposal by a New Mexico-based oil company to drill and frack six gas wells on the U.S. Steel property.
 In December 2020, the project suffered a setback when an important permit expired and wasn’t allowed to be renewed.
 The project was shelved in 2021 by U.S. Steel.
 The organization is also involved in the Breathe Project, a program to clean up the air in the Pittsburgh area.

 In addition to its low population and incomes, Braddock, a city that is now 80 percent Black and 15 percent white, also suffers from a poverty rate of 31 percent.